indigo-dc/synergy-doc/doc/developer.md

 Note: you *must* make a *signed* and *annotated* tag, otherwise gerrit won't accept it.

 After that, submit it to gerrit: `git push gerrit x.y.z`.
 This will automatically trigger the publication of the python wheel package to PyPI.

+#### Packaging
+Now that the work has been commited and tagged, we can make proper system packages.
+Read the file `packaging/README.md` for instructions, the easiest method for packaging being using Docker.

 #### Synchronize to Indigo GitHub repository
 Try to synchronize the commits after each release.